NanoComp/meep/doc/docs/Python_User_Interface.md

 Constants (Enumerated Types)
 ----------------------------

 Several of the functions/classes in Meep ask you to specify e.g. a field component or a direction in the grid.
-These should be one of the following constants:
+These should be one of the following constants (which are available directly via the `meep` package):

 **`direction` constants**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;